wtcoin/docs-1/source/includes/_wallet.md

 As you'll see in the examples, if you're using HD Wallets, take care to use the appropriate resource (e.g. `/wallets/hd` instead of `/wallets` ).

 <aside class="warning">
-HD Wallets and Wallets share the same namespace.
-For example, under a single token, you cannot have both an HD Wallet and normal Wallet named "alice."
+HD Wallets and Wallets share the same namespace under a particular coin/chain.
+For example, under a single token, you cannot have both an HD Wallet and normal Wallet named "alice" on Bitcoin Main.
 </aside>

 ## Create Wallet Endpoint